BrightChamps Logo

 Explanation

-By reading the question, we understand that we need to multiply the total number of candies with the cost of each candy to get the total amount.
+By reading the question, we understand that we need to multiply the total number of candies by the cost of each candy to get the total amount.

-Total amount = Number of candies x amount of each candy
+Total amount = number of candies × price of each candy

 Max from BrightChamps Praising Clear Math Explanations